-Thermarest Pillows – Useful for airplane travel, camping, or even just using on your hostel bed if the provided pillows look sketchy.
+Thermarest Pillows – We love these pillows, especially when we’re camping in our car!
 These pillows pack to the tiniest size and can fit in the smallest spaces.
 They bulk up to be the coziest travel pillows around.

-Zensah – One of the most versatile clothing brands.
-I highly recommend the long sleeve t-shirts, but I also frequently wear the sports bras and long leggings.
-They are perfect for active travelers.
+Zensah – Not only are the long sleeve t-shirts super versatile, but I also frequently wear the sports bras and long leggings.
+They are perfect for active travelers (and make great gifts!)

-ENOhammock – Our Enohammocks come with us around the world.
+ENOhammock – These hammocks come with us everywhere when we travel.
 They pack small and light and can be set up anywhere with trees.

 Flight Search Engines

 Skyscanner – Skyscanner has the best deals.
 Use their “Whole Month” and “Everywhere” options to get the lowest prices on flights around the world.

 Skiplagged – Our secret weapon (that VERY FEW travelers know) when it comes to booking airline tickets.